-If you have questions or concerns about resetting Replication Keys, we encourage you to reach out to support before proceeding.
+If you have questions or concerns about resetting Replication Keys, reach out to support before proceeding.

 Resetting database integration Replication Keys

 Replication Keys in database integrations can be reset at the integration or the table level.

-- At the integration level, the reset will clear the replication key value for ALL tables AND queue a full re-sync for all tables in the integration.
+- At the integration level, the reset will clear the replication key value for ALL tables AND queue a full re-replication for all tables in the integration.

-- At the table level, the reset will clear the replication key value AND queue a full re-sync for that table only.
+- At the table level, the reset will clear the replication key value AND queue a full re-replication for that table only.

 To reset Replication Keys, do the following: